48 Idioms About Roads

 43. Watch your speed

-Example Sentence:
+Example Sentences:

-• Watch your speed—don’t rush the quiz.
+• Watch your speed, don’t rush the quiz.

 • She needs to watch her speed and take her time.